sf-wdi-31/express-routes-training/readme.md

 #Training: Express Routing Practice

+### Deliverable

+1. When you wrap up work, edit this README to include your name, a link to the original repository, and a 3-5 sentence reflection on completing this assignment at the top of the document.

+1. Push your updates to GitHub and add a link to the repo to the "My Work" section of your website!

 ### Pick A Color
 Create a route that responds with "You picked: blue" or "You picked: green" depending on the path.
 For instance, if I visit `localhost:3000/pick-a-color/orange`, I should see the name of the color I chose (orange) as the response.